michaelsauter/crane/README.md

 ### `stats`
 Maps to `docker stats`.
 Need Docker >= 1.5

+### `template`
+Generates a textual output using [Go templates](http://golang.org/pkg/text/template/).
+See the Templating section for more information.

 ### `graph`
 Parses your config file and dumps the relations between containers as a dependency graph, using the DOT format.
 See built-in help for more information about style conventions used in that representation.